November 2000-November 13, 2016

 he really didn't want another dog.
 It ate at me all weekend.
 So I decided to

 go by myself.
-I rarely drive that far alone (and I got lost getting there, luckily I figured it out pretty quickly) but I got there OK.
+I rarely drive that far alone (and I got lost on the way- luckily, I figured it out pretty quickly) but I got there OK.
 The Golden

 I had come to see was quiet and very distant.
 He wagged his tail but didn't seem too terribly interested in me.
 With his history (intact, older male that had been found roaming) I thought I might be getting in over my head.
 He probably had